open-contracting/standard/standard/docs/en/implementation/amendments.md

 The Easy releases guidance (<mark>add link</mark>) explains how to publish releases without storing or publishing a full change history.
 Depending on the source system, it may still be possible to publish a history of amendments when using this model.

 Where the source system stores a history of contract amendments, either as separate notices or as properties of the original contract notice, contract amendments can be published as separate releases in OCDS.

-A publisher does not register changes in the contracting process.
-However, since contract amendments are a more frequent ocurrence, these are stored as new contract notices with a reference to the contract being modified.
+A real life [example](https://www.tenders.gov.au/Cn/Show/03a3c53e-b3bd-eac1-558a-4c659e44a516) can be found in Australia's AusTender platform.

 The table below shows an example of the contract notices table, with an original contract in the first row and an amendment of the same contract in the second.
 The amendment increases the value of the original contract and changes the contract period.